devpro/devopsdays-geneva-2023/docs/lab-scenario/v1.1/02-management-cluster.md

 kubectl get nodes
 ```

-The cluster should have one node, and the status should be "Ready".
+> The cluster should have one node, and the status should be "Ready"

-To list all the Pods in all Namespaces of the cluster:
+To list all the pods in all namespaces of the cluster:

 ```ctr:Management01
 kubectl get pods --all-namespaces
 ```

-All Pods shoud have the status "Running", or "Completed".
+> All Pods shoud have the status "Running", or "Completed"